-Construction sites may be subject to 40 CFR Part 112 regulations that require the preparation and implementation of a SPCC Plan to prevent oil spills from aboveground and underground storage tanks.
-Your facility is subject to this rule if you are a nontransportation-related facility that:
+Construction sites may be subject to 40 CFRPart 112 regulations that require the preparation and implementation of a SPCC plan to prevent oil spills from aboveground and underground storage tanks.
+Your facility is subject to this rule if you are a nontransportation=related facility that:

-- Has a total storage capacity greater than 1,320 gallons or a completely buried storage capacity greater than 42,000 gallons and - Could reasonably be expected to discharge oil in quantities that may be harmful to navigable waters of the United States and adjoining shorelines
+- has a total storage capacity greater than 1,320 gallons or a completely buried storage capacity greater than 42,000 gallons, and - could reasonably be expected to discharge oil in quantities that could be harmful to navigable waters of the United States and adjoining shorelines

 Furthermore, if your facility is subject to 40 CFR Part 112, your SWPPP should reference the SPCC Plan.
-To find out more about SPCC Plans, see EPA's website on SPPC at www.epa.gov/oilspill/spcc.htm
+To find out more about SPCC Plans, see EPA's website at: www.epa.gov/oilspil/spcc.htm